 To summarize, the process contemplated is as follows: After the promulgation of the Federal airport noise regulation, the existing airports with jet operations would be reviewed, and those not in compliance with the regulation identified.
+Priority attention would be given to those air carrier airports with significant noise problems (i.e., whose noise impact zones presently encompass large populated areas).
+The certification process, though presently applied (regarding safety) to air carrier airports only, could be extended to include all airports with jet aircraft operations.

 Proprietors of airports so identified would be given a specified amount of time to develop, and submit to the FAA, their implementation plans.
 Development of implementation plans for each airport would be done by a consultive local process, involving all local governments and concerned persons in the airport vicinity.